-The SQL Case Statement is similar to the control flow statements (something like IF ELSE).
+The SQL Server Case Statement is similar to the control flow statements (something like IF ELSE).
 This statement evaluates the series of conditional expressions provided in WHEN and returns the result set.
-There are two types of SQL Server Case Statements, and they are:

 CASE Input_Expression WHEN test_expression THEN result_expression .........
 ELSE default_expression END -- Searched Syntax WHEN Boolean_expression THEN result_expression .........
 ELSE default_expression END